cyberark/ansible-modules/README.md

 ```

-5) Example playbook showing the use of cyberark_user module to add user to a group.
+4) Example playbook showing the use of cyberark_user module to add user to a group (only during creation).
 ```
 ---
 - hosts: localhost

   roles:

-    - role: cyberark-bizdev.modules
+    - role: cyberark.modules

   tasks: